stelzinga/MF/MGT_80.Tools.md

 3. Urgent + not important -> Delegate Task to someone
 4. Neither urgent + not important -> Delete Task altogether

 The dimensions are applicable to the person needing to make the decision between 1,2,3 and 4 and can thus apply to Managers as well as Staff, provided the Staff has been given the right to delegate to someone, see [## Delegating Definition].
+As can be clearly seen, according to the Eisenhower Matrix oneself should work only on Tasks that are Important.

 ### Decision Outcomes
 The use of the Eisenhower Matrix helps scale works.
 It is important to note here that the decision of what constitutes Important and Urgent, requires rather black and white reasoning.
 If one is not strict enough, one ends up with many tasks under 1 and 2 and almost none under 3 and 4.
 If the decision was made correctly, and there are still many tasks under 1 and 2, then one should reflect upon the sheer amount of work and look more holistically into the origin of so many tasks.